ansgarj/TomoSAR/README.md

 ### Core CLI Tools
 These are the core tools for a drone processing workflow:
 1. `tomotest`: used for various tests
-	1. `tomotest binaries`: looks in `PATH` for the necessary binaries and performs a minimal test for GNSS processing
+	1. `tomotest binaries`: looks in `PATH` for the necessary binaries and performs a minimal test for GNSS processing (the latter under implementation)
 	2. `tomotest ppp`: tests base station PPP performance against ground truth as given in a `mocoref.moco` file
 2. `tomoprocess`: used for all things processing
 	1. `tomoprocess dir`: **NOT IMPLEMENTED** directly generates a processing directory from a [Data Directory](#data-directories).
 It will identify what files are present, if necessary generate a `mocoref.moco` file from a CSV file using `mocoref` or if necessary subsititute for a missing mocoref data by running `ppp` on the GNSS base station observation file, or subsitute for missing GNSS base station files by downloading rinex files from _Swepos_ using `swepos`.
 Then it will copy all necessary files into a processing directory located in `../../Processing/{name}_{today}` where `{name}` is the name of the data directory and `{today}` is the date when the processing directory was generated (for tracking different processings).
 The generated directory will have the correct file structure for **Radaz** functions.
 Finally `process-dir` initiates `preprocess` in the processing directory.